 Up to 6 hours of coverage.
 You'll receive at least 350 individually-retouched photos in a private gallery.

 No pressure or cheesy poses.
-We'll go for a wander – a local park, favourite cafe or even in your home.
+We'll go for a wander in London – a local park, favourite cafe or even in your home.
 You'll get roughly 40 photos.

 £300 (*or £100 with wedding)